meariba123/ADRs/week4.md

 **Status:** Accepted

 **Context:**
-A consistent method was needed to represent the system at different levels of detail.
-I considered using simple flow diagrams, UML, or the C4 Model.
+A consistent approach was needed to represent the system at different levels of detail.
+I compared simple flow diagrams, UML diagrams, and the C4 Model.

 **Decision:**
-I decided to use the C4 Model to document the architecture.
-Level 1 shows the overall system and external users, Level 2 breaks the system into containers (Frontend, Backend, Database), and Level 3 focuses on individual backend components such as the API Gateway and data modules.
+The C4 Model was chosen to document the architecture.
+- Level 1 shows the overall system and its external users
+- Level 2 breaks the system into containers such as the frontend, backend, and database

-**Consequences:**
+- Level 3 focuses on detailed backend components like the API gateway and data modules

+**Pros:**
-- Clear and professional presentation of the system’s structure.
+- Provides a clear and professional representation of the system’s structure
-- Helps readers understand both high-level and technical perspectives.
+- Makes it easier to understand both high-level and technical details
-- Takes more time to complete but makes the documentation more effective.
+- Requires more time to complete, but improves documentation quality overall

+---

 ## ADR 008 – Data Model and Entity Relationships